Azure/azure-quickstart-templates/test/arm-ttk/README.md

 ﻿# Running Tests

+**NOTE: the arm-ttk will soon be moving to https://github.com/Azure/arm-ttk**

 Tests can be run directly in PowerShell, or run from the command line using a wrapper script.

 You can run the full suite of tests by using Test-AzTemplate.cmd (on Windows) or Test-AzTemplate.sh (on Linux), and passing in the path to a template.